jacobkap/crimebythenumbers/docs/webscraping.md

 ## Cleaning the webscraped data

-Let's look at some summary statistics and try to find which movie made the most money that day.
 Let's check what the max value is in the "Gross" column which says how much the movie made on that day.

 ```r